Edward Johnson (footballer, born 1859)

 Edward Johnson (28 November 1859 – 30 June 1901) was an English footballer who played for Stoke and the England national team.
 He scored Stoke's first goal in the FA Cup and is also the club's first player to be capped.

 Club career

-Johnson was born in Stoke-upon-Trent and by the 1870s he was attending the Saltley College in Birmingham where he played a number of sports including association football.
+Johnson was born in Stoke-upon-Trent and by the 1870s he was attending St Peter's teacher training where he played for the Saltley College Football Club and participated in a number of sports.
 He returned to his home town and started playing for Stoke where he played and scored in the club's first competitive match in the FA Cup which was against Manchester in a 2–1 defeat.
 He retired due to injury without playing in any more competitive fixtures for Stoke and later worked for the Staffordshire Football Association.

 International career

 Johnson played twice for England firstly against Wales in 1880 and against Ireland in 1884.
 He scored twice against Ireland in an 8–1 win for England.